Health & Safety

-Great Lakes Environmental & Safety Consultants, Inc. specializes in chemical exposure monitoring, testing, mold inspections, remediation oversight, indoor air quality, noise dosimetry, water intrusion, and construction defects.
+Great Lakes specializes in chemical exposure monitoring, testing, mold inspections, remediation oversight, indoor air quality, noise dosimetry, water intrusion, and construction defects.
 In addition to these, our firm manages a wide range of environmental issues including hazardous materials, asbestos, lead, and PCBs.
-Allow us to provide our expetise to assist you with industrial hygiene related projects in a cost-effective and timely manner.
+Allow us to provide our expertise to assist you with industrial hygiene related projects in a cost-effective and timely manner.

 Exposure assessments are used to determine the adequacy of engineering controls and work practices along with selection of the least hazardous materials that meet performance needs.
 For facilities without an established process, a thorough review of Material Safety Data Sheets is usually a key part of this service.
 Both qualitative and quantitative methods are used.
 Qualitative methods alone are often sufficient without actual exposure measurements, based on contaminant characteristics, controls, proximity and duration of potential exposure.
 Assessments for personal protective equipment can also be a part of this process while generating the written documentation that is required by OSHA.